sfc-gh-ppopov/sfquickstarts/site/sfguides/src/geo_analysis_geometry/geo_analysis_geometry.md

 Duration: 5

-Now that you understand how to get data from Marketplace, let's try another way of getting data, namely, getting it from the external S3 storage.
-While we loadinging data we will learn formats supported by geospatial data types, use Python UDFs constructors.
+Now that you understand how to get data from the Marketplace, let's try another way of getting data, namely, getting it from the external S3 storage.
+While you are loadinging data you will learn formats supported by geospatial data types, use Python UDFs constructors.

-In this step, we're going to use Snowflake's [Create an External Stage Using Snowsight](https://docs.snowflake.com/en/user-guide/data-load-s3-create-stage#create-an-external-stage-using-snowsight) feature to create a table using a dataset with energy grids stored in the external Stage.
+In this step, you're going to use Snowflake's [Create an External Stage Using Snowsight](https://docs.snowflake.com/en/user-guide/data-load-s3-create-stage#create-an-external-stage-using-snowsight) feature to create a table using a dataset with energy grids stored in the external Stage.

 Navigate to the query editor by clicking on  `Worksheets`  on the top left navigation bar and choose your warehouse.
 * Click the + Worksheet button in the upper right of your browser window.
 This will open a new window.